Convex integrals of molecules in Lipschitz-free spaces

 Next, in Section \ref{sec:negative} we provide some counterexamples to representability as convex integrals of molecules.
 Most significantly, if $M$ contains isometrically a subset of $\RR$ with positive measure then there are elements of $\lipfree{M}$ that are not convex integrals of molecules (Theorem \ref{th:isometric_fat_cantor_example}).
 We also show that convex series and integrals of molecules are different notions in general (Proposition \ref{pr:integral_not_series}).
 The overall message of this section is that the picture regarding these notions is subtle and complex.

 Finally, we devote Section \ref{sec:extensions} to the proof of some standalone results about the relationship between metric alignment and extensions of Lipschitz functions, and we apply them in Section \ref{sec:extreme} to the study of the extremal structure of the unit ball $B_{\lipfree{M}}$.
 A well-known conjecture states that all extreme points of $B_{\lipfree{M}}$ must be elementary molecules (see e.g. \cite{Aliaga}).
-We show that this holds for extreme points that are representable as a convex integral of molecules (Theorem \ref{th:extreme_wt}) which, in particular, proves the conjecture when $M$ is uniformly discrete and bounded.
-We also obtain information on the structure of faces of $B_{\lipfree{M}}$ (see Theorem \ref{th:alignment_compact}) that, in turn, furnishes a new and more straightforward proof of the characterization of extreme molecules given originally in \cite{AP_rmi}.
+We show that this holds for extreme points that are representable as a convex integral of molecules (Theorem \ref{th:extreme_wt}) which, in particular, proves the conjecture when $M$ is uniformly discrete.
+We also obtain information on the structure of faces of $B_{\lipfree{M}}$ (see Theorem \ref{th:alignment_compact}) that, in turn, furnishes a new and more straightforward proof of the characterisation of extreme molecules given originally in \cite{AP_rmi}.

 Convex series and integrals of molecules are particular types of de Leeuw representations.
-This paper is part of a larger programme to study the properties of general de Leeuw representations, and will be expanded upon in an upcoming manuscript \cite{APS_future}.
+This paper is part of a larger programme to study the properties of general de Leeuw representations, and is expanded upon in \cite{APS_future}.